F A Q 's

 A: It is actually easier.
-Crooks today can ping your card using inexpensive and widely available software, and they can do it from very long distances.
-They can then use that information to steal your identity and financial accounts, access ATMs, purchase items, open new credit in your name, create a false entry badge or hotel door card, duplicate your passport/passport card, and more.
+Crooks today can ping your card using inexpensive and widely available software, and now they can do it from very long distances.
+They can then use that information to steal your identity and access your financial accounts, access ATMs, purchase items, open new credit in your name, create a false entry badge or hotel door card, duplicate your passport/passport card, and more.

 Q: So why are there RFID smart cards being issued if they are less secure?

 A: The equipment needed to duplicate the chips is very expensive, placing it out of reach for smaller crooks.
 However, as the smaller crooks